-Scientists have turned to outer space to explain the mysterious disappearing act of one of Africa’s most famous birds.
+Scientists have turned to outer space to explain the mysterious disappearing act of one of Africa’s most famous birds – the bearded vulture.
 Satellite trackers attached to 18 bearded vultures have confirmed conservationists’ worst fears: humans are largely to blame for the rapid demise of the species.
+By: Dr Arjun Amar

 And the main reasons for their decline are collisions with power lines and poisoning, two major vulture hazards that killed half of the birds in the satellite tracking survey.

-These are some of the key findings contained in two new research projects published this month.
-The studies paint the most detailed picture to date of the challenges facing the bearded vulture, also known as the ‘bone breaker’ due to its habit of dropping bones from a height to feed off the marrow inside.
+These are some key findings in two new research projects published this month.
+The studies paint the most detailed picture of the challenges facing the bearded vulture, also known as the ‘bone breaker’ due to its habit of dropping bones from a height to feed off the marrow inside.

-Power line density and human settlement density were more than twice as high within abandoned vulture territories compared to occupied territories, the study found.
+The study found that power line density and human settlement density were more than twice as high within abandoned vulture territories compared to occupied territories.

-The study confirmed that, in addition to power lines, poisoning was considered the main threat to vultures across Africa and was contributing to the so-called “African Vulture Crisis” – a large decline of many vulture species across the continent.
+The study confirmed that, in addition to power lines, poisoning was considered the main threat to vultures across Africa and contributed to the so-called “African Vulture Crisis” – a large decline of many vulture species across the continent.

-Dr Arjun Amar from UCT said detailed knowledge about bearded vulture home ranges could be hugely beneficial to vulture conservation: “We knew the species was likely to have large home ranges, but our results show just how far these birds travel – and therefore how exposed they are.
+Dr Arjun Amar from UCT said detailed knowledge about bearded vulture home ranges could hugely benefit vulture conservation: “We knew the species was likely to have large home ranges, but our results show just how far these birds travel – and therefore how exposed they are.
 The more they travel, the more they risk colliding with power lines or falling prey to poisoning.
-What these two new studies suggest is that the impact of human activity on the survival of the bearded vulture is even more serious than we suspected.
-Plans for multiple wind farms in and around the highland regions of Lesotho will likely place even more pressure on this vulnerable species and may be the final death nail in this species coffin”.
+These two new studies suggest that human activity’s impact on the bearded vulture’s survival is even more serious than we suspected.
+Plans for multiple wind farms in and around the highland regions of Lesotho will likely place even more pressure on this vulnerable species and may just be the final death nail in this species’ coffin”.